ll3N1GmAll/ATAT/README.txt

 1) Remove Wireless NIC from Network Manager - Removes the NIC you wish to use in a HostAPD-WPE attack from being managed by NetworkManager.
 This is essential for the attack to work.
 2) Reset Wireless NIC for Network Manager Usage - Allows NetworkManager to manage your wireless NIC after your attack is complete.
 This allows you to join wireless networks and operate the wireless NIC normally.
 3) HostAPD-WPE Enterprise WiFi Fake RADIUS Server Attack - Performs HostAPD-WPE attack to capture enterprise WPA credentials for cracking with Asleap option.
-The RTL8187 or AWUS036H is, sadly, NOT supported.
+The RTL8187 or Alfa AWUS036H is, sadly, NOT supported.
 Also, your wireless chipset is likely not supported by HostAPD-WPE if you receive this error:
 Configuration file: /etc/hostapd-wpe/hostapd-wpe2.conf
 nl80211: Could not configure driver mode
 nl80211: deinit ifname=wlan0 disabled_11b_rates=0